Extended random-phase-approximation study of fragmentation of giant quadrupole resonance in $^{16}$O

 The single-particle states in the one-body and two-body amplitudes in Eqs. (\ref{ERPA1}) and (\ref{STDDM1}) can be both hole and particles states but in the realistic applications of STDDM \cite{toh07,toh18}, $X^\mu_{\alpha\beta\alpha'\beta'}$ has been restricted to the 2p--2h and 2h--2p types to facilitate numerical calculations.
 To investigate the validity of such a treatment of the two-body amplitudes, the fragmentation of the quadrupole strength in $^{16}$O is first studied by using a small single-particle space consisting of the proton and neutron $1p_{1/2}$, $1p_{3/2}$ and $1d_{5/2}$ states for which the comparison with the EDA results can easily be made.
 In this single-particle space no 1p--1h quadrupole transitions are allowed and the quadrupole strength can be carried by the 2p--2h configurations.
 Therefore, the comparison with the EDA result tests the validity of ERPA and STDDM in the 2p--2h configuration space.
 RPA and SRPA which are based on the HF ground state cannot give the quadrupole transitions in this single-particle space.

 The single-particle energies and wavefunctions are calculated from the Skyrme III force \cite{skIII}.
 A simplified interaction that contains only the $t_0$ and $t_3$ terms of the Skyrme III force is used as the residual interaction \cite{toh07}.
 It has been shown \cite{toh07} that the simple force induces ground-state correlations which are comparable to the results of other theoretical calculations \cite{agassi,adachi,utsuno}.
 The ground state is obtained by using the adiabatic method, which is explained in Ref. \cite{toh21} in some detail.
 The 2p--2h and 2h--2p amplitudes in ERPA and STDDM are defined by using the same single-particle states as those used in the ground-state calculation.
 The occupation probabilities calculated in TDDM are shown in Table \ref{tab1}.
 The results in EDA which are obtained by using the same single-particle states and interaction as those used in TDDM are given in parentheses.
 The results in TDDM agree well with the EDA results.
 The deviation of $n_\alpha$ from the HF values ($n_\alpha=1$ or 0) is close to 10 \%, indicating that the ground state of $^{16}$O is highly correlated.
+The total energy in TDDM is 7.9 MeV lower than that in HF: The correlation energy is $-22.8 $MeV but it is largely compensated by the increase in the mean-field energy due to the relaxation of the occupation probabilities from the HF values as explained in Ref. \cite{toh07}.
+As pointed out in Ref. \cite{toh21}, a few percent reduction of the Skyrme parameters would be needed to reproduce the HF total energy in TDDM.

 In Fig. \ref{quad} the isoscalar quadrupole strength distributions calculated in ERPA (solid lines), STDDM (dotted lines) and EDA (dot-dashed lines) are shown.
 The quadrupole transition strengths in ERPA and STDDM are calculated from the one-body transition amplitude $\tilde{x}^\mu_{\alpha\alpha'}$ given by